garyb9/shatter/README.md

 # Earthshatter
-Django REST API using React on Froentend
+Django REST API using React on Frontend